Pulses and Snakes in Ginzburg--Landau Equation: Framework for Investigation of Euler-Lagrange Equations for Pulsating and Snake Solitons

 from \eqref{2.7}.
 Here

 Hence, we have

 whose eigenvalues $\lambda$ satisfy the characteristic equation

 Since the matrix $\mathscr{V}$ is symmetric, its eigenvalues are real and the solutions $\lambda$ of \eqref{2.13} are thus either real or purely imaginary.
 Thus, as claimed earlier, Hopf bifurcations cannot occur in Hamiltonian systems.
-The introduction of dissipation allows the occurrence of Hopf bifurcation and, as we shall model in the remainder of this paper, introduces the various pulsating solitary wave structures which occur in the CGLE.
+The introduction of dissipation allows the occurrence of Hopf bifurcation and introduces the various pulsating solitary wave structures which occur in the CGLE.